Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Numerical verification and diagnostic validation

+The magnitude of the diagnostics provides the regime classification used below.
+Roundoff-level values, as in A1, indicate exactness within numerical tolerance.
+A vanishing \(\mathcal D_{ss}\) combined with finite \(\mathcal D_{sT}\), as in A2, identifies a regime that is exact on isothermal slices but nonexact on the augmented state domain.
+Simultaneously finite \(\mathcal D_{ss}\) and \(\mathcal D_{sT}\), as in A3, indicates full loss of exactness.
+In Benchmarks B and C, the same diagnostic hierarchy is evaluated along the reduced matrix--fracture trajectories.

 \paragraph*{Case A1: fully exact data.} In Figs.~\ref{fig:A1A2A3_lines}(a) and \ref{fig:A1A2A3_lines}(d), all reported diagnostics remain at numerical roundoff level across the sampled temperature interval.
-Figs.~\ref{fig:A_maps}(a) and \ref{fig:A_maps}(d) show the same result over the simplex: no localized nonexact region appears anywhere in the sampled state space.
+Figs.~\ref{fig:A_maps}(a) and \ref{fig:A_maps}(d) show the same result over the simplex: no localized nonexact region appears anywhere in the sampled state domain.

-\paragraph*{Case A2: slice-wise exact but nonisothermal nonexact.} In Figs.~\ref{fig:A1A2A3_lines}(b) and \ref{fig:A1A2A3_lines}(e), the saturation-sector defect and the slice-wise projection diagnostic remain negligible, whereas the mixed defect and its discrete RMS-type summary remain clearly nonzero.
+\paragraph*{Case A2: slice-wise exact but nonisothermal nonexact.} Case A2 is the benchmark that isolates the difference between the usual isothermal treatment and the present nonisothermal framework.
+An isothermal TD/gTD test performed at fixed \(T\) would classify this case as exact because \(\mathcal D_{ss}=0\).
+The nonisothermal augmented-state test detects the finite mixed defect \(\mathcal D_{sT}\), showing that fixed-temperature exactness is not sufficient for full nonisothermal exactness.
+In Figs.~\ref{fig:A1A2A3_lines}(b) and \ref{fig:A1A2A3_lines}(e), the saturation-sector defect and the slice-wise projection diagnostic remain negligible, whereas the mixed defect and its discrete RMS-type summary remain clearly nonzero.
 Figs.~\ref{fig:A_maps}(b) and \ref{fig:A_maps}(e) show the same separation geometrically: \(\mathcal D_{ss}\) remains negligible, while \(\mathcal D_{sT}\) is finite across the admissible region.
-Each fixed-temperature slice is therefore exact, but exactness is lost on the full augmented state space once temperature variation is included.
+Each fixed-temperature slice is therefore exact, but exactness is lost on the full augmented state domain once temperature variation is included.

 \paragraph*{Case A3: fully nonexact data.} In Figs.~\ref{fig:A1A2A3_lines}(c) and \ref{fig:A1A2A3_lines}(f), both defect sectors are clearly nonzero, and the slice-wise projection diagnostic is likewise finite.
 Figs.~\ref{fig:A_maps}(c) and \ref{fig:A_maps}(f) show broad, structured nonexactness over the simplex.
 Unlike A2, the loss of exactness is no longer purely mixed: it is already present within fixed-temperature slices, which is why the projection defect no longer vanishes.